-An LGBTQ+ Couple's Guide to Marriage Name Changes
+An LGBTQ+ Couple's Guide to Name Changes After Marriage

-For some professionals—a writer, lawyer or entertainer—changing their name could have a negative impact on their career, since it requires more than updating business cards; it means reaching out to clients and fans to let them know about their new title.
+Some professionals—like a writer, lawyer or entertainer—worry that changing their name could have a negative impact on their career, since it requires more than updating business cards; it means reaching out to clients and fans to let them know about the new title.
 Others take great pride in their ancestry and feel that their last name keeps them connected to the family history they may want to pass on to their children.
-Furthermore, the marriage name change process takes time, and some couples decide that sharing the same last name isn't worth the hassle of gathering documents, filling out forms and calling creditors—not to mention creating a new email address or online handle.
-(That being said, if that's all that's holding you back, a name-change service might change your mind.
+Furthermore, the marriage name change process takes time, and some couples decide that sharing the same last name isn't worth the hassle of gathering documents, filling out forms and calling creditors.
+(That being said, if that's all that's holding you back, a name change service might change your mind.
 HitchSwitch simplifies the process by completing most of the paperwork for you.)

-When deciding which you'll take, weigh the benefits and disadvantages of each option and select what works best for your family.
+When choosing which you'll take, weigh the benefits and disadvantages of each option and select what works best for your family.
 These options include:

 1. Not Changing Your Name